dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/providing_support_to_respondents.md

 ### Allowing respondents to edit their submission

-If a respondent submitted a form that contains a mistake, or outdated information, you might receive a notification from Screendoor which says they have requested permission to edit their response.
+If a respondent submits a form that contains a mistake or outdated information, you might receive a notification from Screendoor that says they have requested permission to edit their response.
 Click on the notification to view that response, and press the &ldquo;Allow edits&rdquo; button in the alert at the top of the page.

 ![Allowing edits to a response.](../images/edits_1.png)

-You can choose whether they should only be able to make changes once, or as many times as they'd like, up until the [deadline](/articles/screendoor/projects/deadline.html) (if you have set one).
+You can allow them to make changes only once or as many times as they'd like, up until the [deadline](/articles/screendoor/projects/deadline.html) (if you have set one).

 You can easily view everyone who has requested edit status on your project's Responses page.
 Press the [&ldquo;Edit columns&rdquo;](/articles/screendoor/responses/viewing_a_list_of_responses.html#configuring-the-responses-table) button just above the table and select &ldquo;Edit status&rdquo; from the dropdown.

 ![Viewing all responses that have been released for edits.](../images/edits_2.png)

-Sorting this column lets you easily see everyone who has requested permission to edit.
+Sorting this column lets you see everyone who has requested permission to edit.
 To grant permission to all of them at once, select these responses using the checkboxes on the left side of the table.
 Press the &ldquo;More&rdquo; button above the table, and choose &ldquo;Allow edits&rdquo; from the dropdown.

 ![Releasing responses to edit in bulk.](../images/edits_3.png)

-If you want to revoke a respondent's permission to edit, simply select &ldquo;Allow edits&rdquo; from the dropdown and set it to &ldquo;No&rdquo;.
+If you want to revoke a respondent's permission to edit, select &ldquo;Allow edits&rdquo; from the dropdown and set it to &ldquo;No.&rdquo;

-Screendoor will automatically notify respondents via email that their response is ready to edit.
+Respondents will be notified automatically via email that their response is ready to edit.
 But if the email gets lost in their inbox, you can always send them the link to edit again, if necessary.
 On any response's page, click the &ldquo;Show edit URL&rdquo; link in the lower right corner.

 ![Displaying the edit URL for a response.](../images/edits_4.png)